-220 BAY STREET, SUITE 700 TORONTO, ONTARIO, CANADA, M5J 2W4

-TEL: (647) 728-4126 FAX: (416) 368-5344
+55 UNIVERSITY AVENUE, SUITE 1805 TORONTO, ONTARIO, CANADA, M5J 2H7 TEL: (647) 728-4126 FAX: (416) 368-5344

-INFORMATION CIRCULAR May 7, 2013 MANAGEMENT SOLICITATION
+INFORMATION CIRCULAR May 10, 2017 MANAGEMENT SOLICITATION

-This Information Circular is furnished in connection with the solicitation of proxies by and on behalf of the management of CONQUEST RESOURCES LIMITED (the "Corporation" or "Conquest") for use at the Annual and Special Meeting of Shareholders of the Corporation (the "Meeting") to be held on Tuesday, June 18, 2013 at 10:30 A.M.
-(Toronto time), in the offices of the Corporation at 220 Bay Street, Suite 700, Toronto, Ontario for the purposes set out in the accompanying notice of meeting.
-In addition to the use of the mails, proxies may be solicited by officers, directors and regular employees of the Corporation personally or by telephone.
+This Information Circular is furnished in connection with the solicitation of proxies by and on behalf of the management of CONQUEST RESOURCES LIMITED (the "Corporation" or "Conquest") for use at the Annual and Special Meeting of Shareholders of the Corporation (the "Meeting") to be held on Monday, June 19, 2017 at 10:00 A.M.
+(Toronto time), in the office of the Corporation at 55 University Avenue, Suite 1805, Toronto, Ontario for the purposes set out in the accompanying notice of meeting.
+In addition to the use of the mails, proxies may be solicited by Officers, Directors and regular employees of the Corporation personally or by telephone.
 The cost of such solicitation will be borne by the Corporation.